botondmester/vulkan-software-rendering-template/README.md

 ```

 ## Known issues
-- 100% CPU usage on my computer even though VSync should be enabled
+- vkQueuePresentKHR spins the CPU to 100% usage while waiting for the next VSync'd frame.
+Need manual sleep
-- Resizing can randomly freeze the application
+- Resizing can randomly freeze the application on Cinnamon DE, X11
 - Doesn't run on my swaywm (wayland) setup without the `VK\_DRIVER\_FILES=...` thing